Full-Time Faculty

 Karuna P Joshi, Ph.D., UMBC, karuna.joshi@umbc.edu

-Karuna Joshi headshotKaruna Pande Joshi is an Associate Professor of Information Systems at UMBC.
+Karuna Joshi headshotKaruna Pande Joshi is a Professor of Information Systems at UMBC.
 She is also affiliated with the Computer Science department.
 Her research areas are Data Science, Cloud Computing, Services Science and Healthcare IT systems.
 Her research is supported by ONR, NSF, DoD, IBM, GE and Cisco.
 She teaches courses in Big Data, Software Engineering and Systems Design.
 She received her MS and PhD in Computer Science from UMBC, where she was twice awarded the IBM PhD Fellowship, and her Bachelors in Computer Engineering from the University of Mumbai, India.

 Dr. Joshi also has extensive experience of working in the industry primarily as an IT manager.
 She worked at the International Monetary Fund for nearly a decade.
 She has also worked for MORENet, Missouri and Silverline Industries Ltd. in India.
 Her managerial experience includes IT Portfolio management, Program/Project management and Change Management.